isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         const Bar& get_bar() const { return get_bar_impl(*this); }
     };

+##### Exception

-**Exception**: You may need to cast away `const` when calling `const`-incorrect functions.
+You may need to cast away `const` when calling `const`-incorrect functions.
 Prefer to wrap such functions in inline `const`-correct wrappers to encapsulate the cast in one place.

 ##### Enforcement